ASFHyP3/gis-services/image_server/server_setup.md

 2. Specify parameters - some hints are:
-   * Bucket - S3 bucket where data are stored.
-Disasters data are generally stored in `hyp3-nasa-disasters`
    * CertificateARN - go to CertificateManager (in `hyp3`), find the active certificate, and copy that ARN
    * KeyName - KeyPair name for the user planning to first ssh into the instance (ex: jrsmale)